 In 1990, SETAF took on regional tactical operations in command and control for both Army and joint military units.

-In 1991, a SETAF unit deployed to Iraq to provide humanitarian relief.
+Plus, in 1991, a SETAF unit deployed to Iraq to provide humanitarian relief.

 In 1994, several SETAF units deployed to Uganda to assist with the Rwanda refugee crisis.

 1995 and 96 were busy years for SETAF.
 They deployed to Bosnia, Croatia, Liberia and Uganda.